West Parley Parish Council held its annual awards evening to thank all the village volunteers for their help over the last year.

 Parish Council Chairman John Cullen says "The sheer scale of the local support we get shows the pride residents have in our historic village.
 We gained a silver award in this years South and South East in Bloom competition and hope to get a silver gilt award next year.
 Our volunteers play a key role in helping the village improve all the time."

-If you would like to get involved, or see what the volunteers are getting up to, please visit our volunteers page.
+If you would like to get involved, or see what the volunteers are getting up to, please visit our volunteers webpage.